coracle-social/how-to-nostr/book.md

 This book will cover some of the basics in passing, but primarily as a stepping stone to explaining a paradigm for how to use the protocol effectively.
 For a more technical overview of the protocol itself, take a look at [NostrBook](https://nostrbook.dev/).

+Like Nostr itself, this book is not a comprehensive guide for how Nostr works (or ought to work).
+It is only a set of opinions, ideas, and guidelines for people who wish to create software for themselves or others — software that enriches its users rather than exploiting them.

 # 1. Complex Problems, Simple Solutions

-To begin, I want to present a quick survey of how Nostr works at a high level, as well as a short explanation for why internet censorship is a problem, the values that are built into Nostr's architecture, and what sort of solution Nostr actually is.

-Nostr is in many ways a "dumb" solution to a complex problem.
-Incentives, structures of power, and technological ecosystems are irreducibly complex, and impossible to understand in detail.
-But there are key architectural patterns that the modern internet is built on which enable and promote its particular dysfunctions — most importantly, the centrality of servers for both data storage and authentication.
-Nostr leverages digital signatures and cryptographic identity in order reduce the role of servers from powerful hubs to disposable, user-aligned repositories.

-Public key cryptography has been around for around 50 years at this point, but its adoption by individuals remains idiosyncratic.
-Instead, individual users delegate their security to corporate entities which safeguard their keys for them.
-This falls far short of the dreams of the pioneers of cryptography — in the famous 1977 RSA paper (one of the first descriptions of public key cryptography), the authors present an optimistic picture of the future:

-> The era of “electronic mail” may soon be upon us; we must ensure that two important properties of the current “paper mail” system are preserved: (a) messages are private, and (b) messages can be signed.
-We demonstrate in this paper how to build these capabilities into an electronic mail system.

-The recovery of this vision is necessary in order to reform the internet to make it work for individuals, not just corporations with the infrastructure in place to manage keys.
-Instead of using server-based authentication, Nostr uses public/private key pairs to identify users.
-Users are able to unilaterally generate and use any number of cryptographic identities to create digital signatures of content.
-These signatures are then embedded in data structures called "events", alongside the user's public key, the event's hash, and some other information.

-Nostr data modeling is fairly unconventional.
-Instead of human-readable names and use-case-specific data structures, everything on Nostr is an "event".
-Different content types are distinguished by "kind," which determines how the event should be interpreted.
-For example, a `kind 3` event is a list of people that you follow on social media.
-A `kind 30023` event is a blog post.
-A `kind 9` event is a chat message, and so on.

-Users can also use their key pairs to encrypt or decrypt data, either for themselves or for other people on the protocol.

-Once created, events are then transmitted to other people, primarily via "relays," which are simple WebSocket servers, although they can also be sent over Bluetooth, emailed as attachments, or even written down and sent by carrier pigeon.
-The relay protocol is very simple, dealing almost exclusively with sending, receiving, rejecting, and requesting events.
-This makes it possible to create multiple interoperable implementations.

-The content types (or "kinds") the protocol describes are very loosely coupled, allowing a wide range of applications (or "clients") to be built that can talk to each other.
-Not every client needs to implement the entire protocol though — Nostr is ideal for building small apps that do one thing, and which don't have switching costs.

-Here's an example of what this architecture makes possible: Imagine following someone on your microblogging platform of choice, then opening your blog reader and all of their posts are already there.
-You highlight some text and type a comment.
-Later, you go back to your microblogging platform and read replies to the comment you made — written by people who follow you in dozens of other apps.

-In many ways, Nostr has the potential to be an upgrade to the entire internet.
-By decoupling data storage (relays), identity (keys), and functionality (clients), it becomes much easier to compose whatever pieces you might need in new and interesting ways.
-That's a big claim, and there are definitely some things that Nostr *can't* do well.

-In terms of the CAP theorem, Nostr has no consistency guarantees, but plenty of availability and partition tolerance.
-Nostr is essentially a distributed database which allows every node to operate independently without any coordination.
-By copying the same (signed) data to multiple relays, it will always be available even if some nodes go offline or ban the author.

-To recap: Nostr combines cryptographic identities, interoperable data storage, and an open ecosystem of content types to create a system where neither user identity nor user data can be captured by a single entity.
+To begin with, I want to present a summary of how the profit motive of internet businesses creates a system of incentives which drives censorship and surveillance capitalism, hurting users and undermining corporations' own value propositions.
+Next, I'll describe what sort of solution Nostr actually is, and end with quick survey of how Nostr works at a high level — just so we're all on the same page.

 ## The Economics of Censorship

-I mentioned earlier that Nostr was designed to be "censorship-resistant".
-This is a negative way of saying that Nostr is designed to promote the digital freedoms of users — things like privacy, access to information, anonymity, freedom of association, and [credible exit](https://newsletter.squishy.computer/p/credible-exit).
+Nostr was originally designed to be "censorship-resistant".
+But this is only one part of a bigger vision.
+Nostr is designed to *promote the digital freedoms of users* — things like privacy, access to information, anonymity, freedom of association, and [credible exit](https://newsletter.squishy.computer/p/credible-exit).
 Because of how cryptography was adopted (primarily by institutions) in the early days, the internet is no longer aligned with the interests of its users, but has largely been captured by "platforms".

 As a result, we have a state of rent-seeking in which the users who contribute all the value that the internet has to offer are exploited, undermined, manipulated, deceived, and sold by the custodians of that value.
 This is a far cry from the humanitarian dream of the early internet.
 [In the words of Tim Berners-Lee](https://www.scientificamerican.com/article/long-live-the-web/),